-The project entails the formalisation of approximately 1500 erven for the community of Gamakor, Keimoes and the current zoning of the site is Agricultural Zone I and Undetermined.
-A Spatial Planning Land Use Application ("SPLUMA") application will be submitted for the rezoning and subdivision of land use change for rezoning to various land uses for the community of Gamakor, and subdivision of 1500 erven, including the public streets and any other land uses needed.
-The new proposed land uses will include the following land uses: Residential Zone IV, Open Space Zone I, and Transport Zone II.
+The project entails the formalisation of approximately 500 Erven for the community Blaauwskop Settlement and the current zoning of the site is Agricultural Zone I. A Spatial Planning Land Use Application ("SPLUMA") application will be submitted after this EIA application for the rezoning and subdivision of land, and the rezoning to various land uses including public streets and any other land uses needed for the community of Blaauwskop Settlement.
 The project includes the associated infrastructure such as water, electricity, sewage, and solid waste removal.
-The total area to be developed measures 104 (one hundred and four) hectares.
+The total area to be developed measures 50 (fifty) hectares.

-The site is located in Gamakor, Keimoes, in the Kai !Garib Municipality, Northern Cape.
-Please refer to Appendix 1J for the site co-ordinates.
+The site is located in Blaauwskop Settlement, in the Kai !Garib Municipality, Northern Cape.
+Please refer to Appendix 1I for the site co-ordinates.